livekit-examples/agents-example-unity/README.md

 > [!NOTE]
 > When opening the project for the first time, it may take a few minutes to resolve the LiveKit SDK package.

-4. **Configuration**: With the project open, locate [`Configuration.asset`](/AgentsExample/Assets/Configuration.asset) in the Assets directory.
-In the Inspector panel, modify the values of `ServerUrl` and `Token` according to your configuration.
+4. **Sandbox Token Server**: Create a new [Sandbox Token Server](https://cloud.livekit.io/projects/p_/sandbox/templates/token-server) for your LiveKit Cloud project and take note of its ID.
+With the Unity project open, select [`SandboxAuth`](/AgentsExample/Assets/SandboxAuth.asset) in the "Assets" directory.
+From the inspector, fill in the ID of your sandbox token server.

 5. **Enter Play Mode**: Click the play button at the top of the Unity Editor to start the application.